-Response

-Outcome:

-Referral agency response - No requirements

-Under section 56(1)(a) of the Planning Act 2016, the department advises it has no requirements relating to the application.

-Date of response:

-Advice:

-Advice to the applicant is in Attachment 1.

-Reasons:

-The reasons for the referral agency response are in Attachment 2.

-Development details

-Description:

-Development permit

-Reconfiguration of a Lot for the

-establishment of a new lease (30 years) for

-the All Saints Church

-SARA role:

-Referral Agency.

-SARA trigger:

-Schedule 10, Part 17, Division 3, Table 5, Item 1 (Planning

-Far North Queensland regional office Ground Floor, Cnr Grafton and Hartley Street, Cairns

-PO Box 2358, Cairns QLD 4870

-Page 1 of 5
+Response Outcome: Referral agency respo onse - No requirements ) of the Planning Act 2016 , the department irements relating to the application.
+Date of response: 10 February 2020 Advice: Advice to the applicant is in Attachment 1.
+Reasons: The reasons for the referral agency response are in Attachment 2.
+2. Development details Description: Development permit Reconfiguration of a Lot for the establishment of a new lease (30 years) f the All Saints Church or SARA role: Referral Agency.
+SARA trigger: Schedule 10, Part 17, Division 3, Table 5, Item 1 (Planning Far North Queensland regional office Ground Floor, Cnr Grafton and Hartle Street, Cairns Page 1 of 5 PO Box 2358, Cairns QLD 4870